Germany: Blast at chemical site shakes Leverkusen | DW | 27.07.2021

 Residents in the western German city have been asked to stay inside and keep their windows and doors closed.
 Operators of the chemical plant said it wasn't clear what caused the explosion.

-A blast rocked an industrial park in the western German city of Leverkusen Tuesday, sending a cloud of dark smoke towards the sky and leaving several injured.
+A blast followed by a fire rocked an industrial park in the western German city of Leverkusen Tuesday, sending a cloud of dark smoke towards the sky and leaving several injured.

 Germany's Federal Office for Civil Protection and Disaster Assistance classified the explosion at the Chempark site operated by Currenta as "an extreme threat,'' according to Germany's dpa news agency.